philippmoritzer/bd-ml-project/README.md

 ## Setting up InfluxDB

-To access the InfluxDB web interface, go to ``localhost:8086``.
-Press 'Get Started' to begin the setup procedure.
+To access the InfluxDB web interface, ``localhost:8086`` has to be accessed.
+The 'Get Started' button has to be pressed to begin the setup procedure.
 The setup then asks for a login, password, organization name, and an initial bucket name in the next stage.
 The password for ``root`` is ``password``, and the initial organization name is my tag ``pmoritzer``.
-The bucket name must be set initially, but the bucket is not needed because our data processing unit python application will create a bucket dynamically in the future.
+The bucket name must be set initially, but the bucket is not needed because the data processing unit python application will create a bucket dynamically in the future.
 The information should be saved because it will be required to log in to the web interface later on and the organization name will serve as an identifier in the client application.

 ![alt text](./docs/images/influxdb-setup/initial-account.png)*First setup step for InfluxDB*